 Linking, especially internal linking, is the backbone of any good SEO strategy.
 Unfortunately, if misused, sitewide backlinks can fall under the category of ‘forced link building’ and do some significant damage in the eyes of our search engine overlords.
 So how can we find the right balance?

 Today, we’re going to dive in and explore what footer links are, why there’s such a debate around their use, and how you can use them to your advantage.

 The lowdown on links

 Before we can understand whether footer backlinks are good or bad (or somewhere in between), we need to have a grasp on the different types of links involved.
-This includes internal links, external links, follow links, and nofollow links.
+This includes internal, external, follow, and nofollow links.

 Internal links are pretty much what it says on the tin – links that take you to different pages on the same site.
-This plays a huge role in how users and search engines navigate your site, helping them understand how the different pages relate to each other.
-In particular, this helps search engines index your site and all the different pages it may contain.
+This plays a huge role in how users and search engines navigate your site, helping them understand how the different pages relate.
+In particular, this helps search engines index your site and all the other pages it may contain.

-Follow or dofollow links tell a search engine that they should follow the link, passing the authority or ‘link juice’ from one site to the next.
-By building a number of reputable follow links, you can boost your website’s authority and consequently your ranking.
+Follow or do follow links tell a search engine they should follow the link, passing the authority or ‘link juice’ from one site to the next.
+By building a number of reputable follow links, you can boost your website’s authority and, consequently, your ranking.

 Source: Neil Patel